PlumCantaloupe/devart-template/project_posts/2014-03-09-RethinkingThePurpose.md

 # Rethinking the Purpose

 ## An Amazing 13.3 Minutes
-I have recently watched an amazing video lately, and it is likely one of the best ways to spend 13 minutes today, yesterday, or tomorrow.
+I have recently watched an amazing video, and it is likely one of the best ways to spend 13 minutes today, yesterday, or tomorrow.
+I highly recommend it (see link following).

 [![Alt text for your video](../project_images/VideoImage_Fake.jpg?raw=true)](https://www.youtube.com/watch?v=-rtySUhuokM)